Purple-Evander/project-management/README.md

 ➡️Props of Users {  userId, username, email, profilePictureUrl, teamId,  }

-interface can be found in client/src/state/api.ts
+Interface can be found in client/src/state/api.ts </br>
-DB schema with relations can be found in server/prisma/schema.prisma
+DB schema can be found in server/prisma/schema.prisma

 You can seed your own data from your pgAdmin4